PriscaS/wpManual/README.md

 wpManual
 ========

-notes for clients : WordPress cusom manual
+notes for clients : WordPress custom manual (very old versions of WP only)